How to start your personal statement

 Remember that these examples are there for inspiration, not to be copied!

-Mind-map all of your experiences in school or college, work, volunteering and extra-curricular activities and the key skills those experiences have taught you.
+Mind-map everything you can think of that applies to the three questions and the key skills those experiences have taught you.

 For example, did working on a presentation teach you to work independently?
 Or, maybe being a part of your hockey team has taught you to work with others.
 Whatever it is, write it down and once you've got all your ideas on paper you can pick your favourites that really demonstrate why you're the perfect candidate for your course.